heptarch/heptarch.github.io/drafts/demon.md

 across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.-->

-A door from Euston, one of the thousand thousand doors.
+Ȣ. A door from Euston, one of the thousand thousand doors.

 <i>Child, what should you like to do?</i>